 To learn about calls for nominations for C9 awards that are currently open, please visit the C9 News page.

-Two awards are organized by the Commission of Magnetism, the IUPAP Magnetism Award and Néel Medal, and the IUPAP Young Scientist Prize in the field of Magnetism .
+Two awards are organized by the Commission of Magnetism, the IUPAP Magnetism Award and Néel Medal, and the IUPAP Early Career Scientist Prize in the field of Magnetism .

 IUPAP Magnetism Award and Néel Medal